leopoldcambier/tasktorrent/docs/index.rst

 Welcome to TaskTorrent's documentation!
 =======================================

+The Git repository contains a full tutorial at https://github.com/leopoldcambier/tasktorrent.

-TaskTorrent has two components, see below.
+The documentation for TaskTorrent is split into three components, see below.

 .. toctree::
    shared